Manga artist Takao Yaguchi passed away….

-Manga artist, Takao Yaguchi has passed away.
+Manga artist Takao Yaguchi passed away.

-Please have fun fishing in heaven.
+Enjoy your favorite fishing in heaven.

 We pray from the bottom of our hearts that he will rest in peace.

 Death of Takao Yaguchi, cartoonist of “Tsurikichi Sanpei